-TIP: You can quickly access the AIS list from the messages and warnings menu ([Messages and Warnings, page 158](#)).
+TIP: You can quickly access the AIS list from the messages and warnings menu ([Messages and Warnings, page 185](#)).

-- 2 Select a vessel from the list. - 3 Select Activate Target.
+- 2 Select a vessel from the list.

+- 3 Select Review and review the target information.

+- 4 Select Activate Target.

 Viewing Information about a Targeted AIS Vessel